 The market for microdisplays is emerging.
-Our success will depend on consumer acceptance of microdisplays as well as the success of the commercialization of the microdisplay market.
+Our long-term success may depend on consumer acceptance of microdisplays as well as the success of the commercialization of the microdisplay market.
 As an OEM supplier, our customer's products must also be well accepted.
 At present, it is difficult to assess or predict with any assurance the potential size, timing and viability of market opportunities for our technology in this market.